gromande/gromande.github.io/_posts/2020-01-26-migrating-wordpress-blog-to-github-pages.md

 permalink: /:title/
 {% endhighlight %}

+Some of this configuration parameters are theme specific.
+Check out the [default theme](https://github.com/jekyll/minima) for a full list of available settings.

-Now is a good time to put your Markdown skills to test by adding your bio to the `about.md` page.
+Now is also a good time to put your Markdown skills to test and add your bio to the `about.md` page.

 ## Exporting Workdpress Posts
-Fortunately, some people have gone down this path before and have created some useful tools that makes the process much easier.
+Fortunately, some people have gone down this path before and have created some useful tools to make the migration much easier.

-I followed the process descrived in this [post](https://www.deadlyfingers.net/code/migrating-from-wordpress-to-github-pages).
-To make things a little easier for you, here are all the steps to export, convert, and load your posts.
+For the most part, the steps below are described in this [post](https://www.deadlyfingers.net/code/migrating-from-wordpress-to-github-pages) in more detail.

-Log into you Wordpress admin console and go to the following URL to export your post:
+Log into you Wordpress admin console and go to the following URL to export your Wordpress site:

 [https://your-domain/wp-admin/export.php](https://<your-domain>/wp-admin/export.php)